sandypockets/nextjs-blog-starter/README.md

 ## Live demo

-Check out the live demo at [blog-starter.sandypockets.dev](https://blog-starter.sandypockets.dev/).
+Check out the live demo at [blog-starter.sandypockets.dev](https://blog-starter.sandypockets.dev/), or see it in production as my actual blog at [sandypockets.dev](https://sandypockets.dev), generated using [`create-next-app`](https://github.com/sandypockets/nextjs-blog-starter#create-next-app)

 ## Deploy your own